Motril

 The Spanish Costa Tropical is ideal for swimming and sunbathing.
 Its proximity to Granada means many travelers combine their stay in the province's capital with a trip to the coast.
 You can find several beaches typical of the Mediterranean landscape.

-There are sandy as well as pebble beaches, and you can choose a secluded cove ideal for relaxation and nudism or head to a family-friendly playa with all the essential amenities.
+There are sandy as well as pebble beaches, and you can choose between a secluded cove ideal for relaxation or a family-friendly playa with all the essential amenities.

 Find some of the best beaches in Motril below: